 That's a blessing, Professor.

-I've been to Israel numerous times, as you know, and have been best friends with numerous prime ministers, but the longest obviously is the current one, uh, and that being Prime Minister Netanyahu.
+I've been to Israel numerous times, as you know, and have been best friends with numerous prime ministers, but the longest, obviously, is the current one, and that being Prime Minister Netanyahu.

-And uh and and yet people are trying to somehow tie you to that.
+And yet people are trying to somehow tie you to that.

-I suspect if it was Alan Derschwitz uh loved by liberals because it's Clinton, that probably wouldn't happen.
+I suspect if it was Alan Dershowitz loved by liberals because it's Clinton, that probably wouldn't happen.

-Uh but even the worst people in the world needed defense.
+But even the worst people in the world need a defense.

-Um but you did something that I think everyone would do, and it's natural for anyone to do, and I think that's what the president did as a result of the Russia Gate thing, fiercely denying, offering exact times and places of where you were at times they're specifically talking about, and a willingness to debate, show anybody anything any time, which tells me you're innocent.
+And I think that's what the president did as a result of the Russia Gate thing, fiercely denying, offering exact times and places of where you were at times they're specifically talking about and a willingness to debate, show anybody anything anytime, which tells me you're innocent.

 Right.